PierrunoYT/flux-ai-image-generator/README.md

 # FAL AI Flux Image Generator

-This project utilizes the FLUX.1 [dev] model from fal.ai to generate images based on text prompts.
+This project is a Gradio app that utilizes the FLUX.1 [dev] model from fal.ai to generate images based on text prompts.
+It provides an interactive web interface for easy image generation.

 ## Prerequisites